-For a community member to be eligible for appointment for a position on a specific state and territory board, you must reside in that particular jurisdiction.
+For a community member to be eligible for appointment for a position on a specific state and territory board, it is expected that you would reside in that particular jurisdiction.

 Board member skills, experience and attributes

 In accordance with the National Law, in deciding whether to appoint a person as a Chair or member of a board, the Minister must have regard to the skills and experience of the person that are relevant to the board's functions.